 Admission to the Graduate School is based on academic qualifications as shown in Table below.
-Prospective students can find information on application procedures as well as a link to the application at the college web site at www.dpc.edu.lnquiries concerning particular degree programs or courses of instruction should be addressed to the graduate program director or to the dean.
+Prospective students can find information on application procedures as well as a link to the application at the college web site at www.dpc.edu.lnquiries concerning particular degree programs or courses of instruction should be addressed to the graduate program director or to the Dean.

-Entry requirement B Pharm

-Other qualifications accepted

-Minimum average % of marks CGPA of 3 on a scale of 4.0, or its equivalent

-English language proficiency requirement □ Internet Based Test (IBT) TOEFL 79 out of 120 □ International English Language Testing System (IELTS-Academic) 6.0 • Cambridge English: Advanced (CAE) with a test score of 52 Exceptions are: 1.
-A native speaker of English who has completed her undergraduate education in an English-medium institution and in a country where English is the official language; 2.
+Entry requirements BPharm Other qualifications accepted Minimum average % of marks CGPA of 3 on a scale of 4.0, or its equivalent English Language proficiency requirements Internet Based Test (IBT) TOEFL 79 out of 120 International English Language Testing System (IELTS-Academic) 6.0 Cambridge English: Advanced (CAE) with a test score of 52 Score range of 50-57 Pearson Test of English Academic (PTEA) B2 Class City & Guilds International ESOL Exceptions are: A native speaker of English who has completed her undergraduate education in an English-medium institution and in a country where English is the official language; 2.
 An applicant with an undergraduate qualification from an English-medium institution who can provide evidence of acquiring a minimum TOEFL score of 500 on the Paper-Based test, or its equivalent on another standardized test approved by the Commission, at the time of admission to her undergraduate Program.
 To be eligible for this exemption you must have completed your studies no more than two years prior to the start of the postgraduate degree program for which you are applying.

-Entry eligibility Passing interview
+Entry eligibility Passing an interview